Keyboard layout: Colemak

-It builds upon the QWERTY layout as a base, changing the positions of 17 keys while retaining the QWERTY positions of most non-alphabetic characters and many popular keyboard shortcuts, supposedly making it easier to learn than Dvorak for people who already type in QWERTY without sacrificing efficiency.
-It shares several design goals with the Dvorak layout, such as minimizing finger path distance and making heavy use of the home row.
-An additional defining (albeit optional) feature of the Colemak layout is the lack of a caps lock key; an additional backspace key occupies the position typically occupied by Caps Lock on modern keyboards.
+The layout uses QWERTY as a base, changing the positions of 17 keys while retaining the positions of most non-alphabetic characters and several keyboard shortcuts.
+It supposedly provides more familiarity than Dvorak for those accustomed to QWERTY while also improving efficiency.
+It shares several design goals with the Dvorak layout, such as minimizing finger path distance and increasing home row utilization.
+A defining but optional feature of Colemak is re-binding the caps lock key due to lower average usage, replacing it with an additional backspace key to reduce travel distance of the pinky fingers.